Frauke1992/Sample-Size-Recommendations-Rare-Events-Logistic-Regression/README.md

 - detect separation by fitted probs 0/1 AND invalid standard errors
 - Effektstärken an Kristins Metaanalyse verankern
 - anvisierte marginal probs: 0.5, 0.1, 0.05, 0.01, 0.005
-- do a test run
+- do a test run and check the separation criterion, is this criterion too conservative and does it behave better in large samples?
 - was ist mit den Falsch-Positiven bei der LogReg, ist uns das egal?